ARM-software/CMSIS-DSP/ComputeLibrary/README.md

 The tables contained in NEMath.inl have been moved to arm_cl_tables.c and finally the files are in C for the CMSIS DSP library and in C++ in the original Compute Library.

 Otherwise, the features and implementations are the same : a few optimized Neon functions.

+New aarch64 code have been contributed by the community.

 The license covering those files is different : It is a MIT license.
 Other parts of the CMSIS-DSP are covered with an Apache-2.0 license.